 - 3. Accept the default (enabled), or check to enable the hive.cbo.enable property for the HiveServer Default Group. - 4.
-Search for and enable, if necessary, hive stats fetch column stats. - 5.
+Search for and enable, if necessary, hive.stats.fetch.column.stats. - 5.
 Search for and enable, if necessary, hive.compute.query.using.stats. - 6.
-Click Actions Restart to restart the Hive on Tez service.
+In Cloudera Manager Clusters Hive Actions select Restart.